CUBoulder-2019Sp-IML4HCI/ClsReg-AdaptiveKaraoke/README.md

  - outputing one classifier with at least 2 classes with the message "/wek/singer" to port 12000
 5. The Python game (`SingingGame.py` in this repo).

+Open and run Maximilian.
+Uncheck all boxes except for "Const-Q" and "Peak frequency".
+Open and run the simple webcam program.
+Create the two Wekinator projects as described above.
+Train the first Wekinator project with a neural network by following these steps:
+ 1. Manually set the slider to ~0.1
+ 2. Record a singer holding one "low" note
+ 3. Manually set the slider to ~0.9
+ 4. Record a singer holding one "high" note
+ 5. Train the model
+Note that `SingGUI_InitialExperimentation` in this repo contains a Wekinator project which is correctly set up as just described.
+After that, train the second Wekinator project with the KNN algorithm by following these steps:
+ 1. Manually set the class to "1"
+ 2. Record some examples of just the background, i.e., without the singer in view
+ 3. Manually set the class to "2"
+ 4. Record some examples of the singer being in view
+ 5. Train the model
+After all that, the inputs and Wekinator projects are ready to go.
+So run both Wekinator projects then run `SingingGame.py` (e.g. `python SingingGame.py`).
+The game starts.
+Sing higher notes to move the sprite upward, and sing lower notes to move the sprite downward.
+When vertical red bars appear, quickly move out of view to avoid penalties.

 ## Demo Video:
 TBD